wacncontent/CustomizeTool/removeCommentOutput/articles/cloud-services/cloud-services-how-to-configure-portal.md

 ## Change a cloud service

-1. In the [Azure Preview Portal](http://manage.windowsazure.cn/), navigate to your cloud service.
+1. In the [Azure Management Portal](http://manage.windowsazure.cn/), navigate to your cloud service.

 2. Click on the **Settings** icon or the **Essentials/All settings** link to open up the **Settings** blade.